How can I control how the Frequent Items database works?

 Configuring the Frequent Items database

 You can set the parameters of the Frequent Items database in Options.
-Under the More tab, click the Quick Access Popup Database button.
-In this window, you can enable or disable the database.
-If is is disabled, the Frequent Folders and Frequent Files menus will be empty (use the Settings to remove them if you do not use them).
+Under the Database tab, you can enable or disable the database.
+If is is disabled, the Frequent Folders and Frequent Files menus will be empty (you can remove them in the Customize window).

 When enabled, the database is refreshed by default every 60 seconds.
-You can change this under Collection interval (seconds).
+You can change this under Collection and refresh interval (seconds).

 By default the database size is limited to 3 MB.
 This should be enough for 30 days of normal use of QAP.
 But if you are an intensive user or if you wish to keep a longer period, increase this size.
 There is no limit to the number of days or size of the database.
 When the size limit is exceeded, oldest items are removed until the maximal size is respected.

-If you would like to see the ranking of items in the Frequent menus, enable the Show frequency index in Settings and menus.
-This will show that value for each item in the menus and also in the Settings window for item found in the database.
+If you would like to see the ranking of items in the Frequent menus, enable the Show frequency index in "Customize" window and menus.
+This will show that value for each item in the menus and also in the Customize window for item found in the database.

-Finally, if for privacy or any other reason, you want to delete the database content, click the Flush Frequent Items database button .
+Finally, if, for privacy or any other reason, you want to delete the database content, click the Flush Frequent Items from database button.
 This will delete all items from the database.
 After you restart QAP, the Frequent and Recent items menus will be empty.
 If you keep the database enabled, these menus will be repopulated as new contents from the Windows Recent Items will be added, starting at the time of the last collection.